DerekD624/WHSTechNotes/journal.md

 # March 3, 2025
 The substitute was nice and cool the class was good and the class was just on their phones or computer and just chilling.

+# March 17, 2025
+What types of technology did you use most often?
+(Examples: apps, games, programming tools, robotics, social media, etc?
+Mainly tik tok, and instagram
+How did this technology help you, entertain you, or challenge you in some way?
+It helps me bc i can relate to alot of people, its entertaning bc you understand peoples perspetif.
+Can you connect any of your technology use to what we learn in this class?
+Think about problem-solving, coding, game development, app functionality, or other related skills? yes bc its how we learn and its easier than having to do problems on paper.